Fayette County Courthouse

 Disaster struck on February 4, 1845, when fire broke out in the Courthouse apparently starting in one of the stovepipes or chimneys.
 Two fire companies from Uniontown fought the flames but the fire was not contained and the roof and entire second story were destroyed.
 The records, however, were saved through the heroic efforts of townspeople and county employees.
 Court sessions were moved to the upper room of the John Dawson Law Building.
 This building still exists at the corner of Main and Court Streets.

+Some Fayette County records, including marriages, dating from its formation in 1831 survive, while others, such as births and deaths, do not exist prior to 1866.
 Fayette County has many significant gaps in its records, but for the most part, the dates of the missing records do not correspond to the war years or to the courthouse fires.
 Some of the most extensive gaps in records are well after 1893.

 Some alterations have been made to the interior of the building, but still retains most of its original design.
 Extensions have been added on to the rear of the building, each constructed of brick to match the original work.
 Renovations and restorations have been set in place to work on sections of the original brick, the front stone steps, and additional sealing throughout the building.

 "History of the Courthouse."
 About Fayette County.
 N.p., n.d.
 Web.
 02 May 2017. <http://www.co.fayette.pa.us/AboutFayette/Pages/CourthouseHistory.aspx>.